The Sabbath

 Thus the seventh day Sabbath of the Lord reminds us of the One who both created us and delivers us from sin.

-2.3 The seventh day Sabbath was instituted before sin
+2.3 Origin: the seventh day Sabbath was instituted at Creation, before sin

 Ge 2:3 And God blessed the seventh day, and sanctified it: because that in it he had rested from all his work which God created and made.